 Description: A rock construction exit can reduce the amount of mud transported onto paved roads by vehicles.
 The construction exit does this by removing mud from vehicle tires before the vehicle enters a public road.
+You might also want to install a wheel wash when mud is especially difficult to remove, or space doesn't allow sufficient tire revolutions (four or five are needed) before exiting the site.
+Direct wash water to a suitable settling area - do not discharge wash water to a stream or storm drain!

 Figure 14.
-Illustration of a stabilized construction exit.
+Illustration of a stabilized construction exit